Arshanshagarwal/SQL-Editor/README.md

 Chrome Dev Tools provide a lighthouse functionality, which provides with metric report of the web app.
 It is an inbuilt feature off the dev tools and can provide with a vast amount of data about the webapp.

-It provided me with the FCP (first contentful paint) and LCP (largest contentful page) loading times, which were `0.8 s` and `1 s` respectively.
+It provided me with the FCP (first contentful paint) and LCP (largest contentful page) loading times, which were `0.8 s` and `0.8 s` respectively.
+It also gave me the performance score of `97` and SEO score of `90`

 ## 2. Pingdom Website -